On this page

 Practical use: if IQR is much smaller than the range, it means your data has a compact core with a few far-flung values.
 This is a quick way to gauge whether outliers are inflating your spread statistics.

-• Mean absolute deviation (MAD) — the average absolute distance from the mean.
+Mean absolute deviation — the average absolute distance from the mean.
 Like IQR, it is less sensitive to outliers than SD, because it doesn’t square the deviations (squaring amplifies the impact of extreme values).
-MAD is a good companion to the median when your data is skewed.
+A good companion to the mean when you want a spread measure with the same units but less sensitivity to extremes.

-SD vs. MAD: for normally distributed data they tell a similar story.
-But if your data has outliers or heavy tails, SD can be inflated while MAD stays stable.
-If your SD is noticeably larger than your MAD, that’s a sign that a few extreme values are driving the spread.
+SD vs. mean AD vs. median AD: for clean normal data they tell a similar story.
+Heavy-tailed data inflates SD the most; the mean AD stays stable longer; the median AD is the most resistant of the three.
+If your SD is noticeably larger than your mean AD, that’s a sign a few extreme values are driving the spread.

-• Coefficient of variation (CV) — the standard deviation divided by the mean, expressed as a percentage.
+- Coefficient of variation (CV) — the standard deviation divided by the mean, expressed as a percentage.
 Useful for comparing variability between variables measured on different scales — for example, comparing the variability of reaction times (measured in milliseconds) with the variability of accuracy scores (measured in percent).
-Not computed when the mean is zero.
+The sample-vs-population toggle (see below) controls which SD is used in the numerator; the column header reflects the choice as

 Shape